ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 The type of noise present in a system greatly impacts the error rate and the effectiveness of any correction algorithms.

-Amplitude damping is the harshest noise, followed by depolarising, and then, lastly, phase damping.
+Amplitude damping is the harshest noise, followed by depolarising, and then, phase damping.
 All three negatively impact the QBER and, therefore, the SKR and the applicability of MDI-QKD in practical applications.

 Repetition code was able to significantly reduce its impact, especially on amplitude damping; however, it's limited in high-noise applications and by resource constraints, as it requires a 3x increase in the amount of data sent.